vibe-io/cdk-extensions/API.md

 public allocateVpcCidr(): VpcIpamOptions
 ```

-Called by the VPC to retrieve VPC options from the Ipam.

-Don't call this directly, the VPC will call it automatically.
+Called by the VPC to retrieve VPC options from the Ipam  Don't call this directly, the VPC will call it automatically.

 #### Properties <a name="Properties" id="Properties"></a>